azyklus/azyklus/README.md

 ## Hi there 👋

-My name is Yarot Kell, but you're welcome to just call me Yarot.
+My name is Malachi, although I prefer to be called Yarot.

-One day in 2019, I deleted my old GitHub account, so I'm afraid I can't really offer it as proof of my *sick skills*. (/s).
+One day in 2019, I deleted my old GitHub account, so I'm afraid I can't offer it as proof of anything I've contributed to.

 In 2020, after I left my job as a gas station attendant, I created this account in hopes that I might be able to work on my skills as a programmer once more.
 Since then, I have created a handful of small projects that haven't really gone anywhere but have helped me learn new things, form better